catvec/funkyboy.zone/lab/LOG.md

     license smart register idtoken <TOKEN>
     ```
     Be sure to replace `<TOKEN>` with the token's value in CSSM
+  - Migrate the perpetual license to smart licensing:
+    ```
+    # enable
+    license smart conversion start
+    ```
+    You can verify if this process succeeded by going to CSSM > Inventory > Product Instances.
+The switch's hostname should show up.
+If you click on it to get more details and expand the item under the "License Usage" section it should sow a license which never expires.
+You can also see under CSSM > Inventory > Licenses that 1 license is available to use and there are no alerts on your account.
 - Enable layer 3 routing
   ```cisco
   # configure terminal